mendersoftware/mender-docs/06.Artifact-creation/05.Create-a-Delta-update-Artifact/docs.md

 The result (`delta-v1-v2.mender`) is a delta artifact containing only the difference between the two artifacts.
 Once uploaded to the Mender server, the delta artifact will be listed in the web UI under the same release as the `rootfs-v2.mender`.
 This is because deploying this delta on a device results in the same version as deploying `rootfs-v2.mender`.

 !!
-A running device will only accept a delta update once at least one full system update has been deployed first.
+A running device will only accept a delta update once the local database has been initialized either with the bootstrap Artifact (installed by default in Yocto) or after an Operating System update.

 ### Generating the delta - custom compression values (Special use case only)